Ahmedrazaidrisi/trading-points/## Trading Points TO Be observed and ana.md

 > if there is more gap between RSI short ma and long ma then there is higher chances of reversal

-> in chart if the chart is making swingand not breaking the previous swing the try to go long and vice versa
+> in chart if the chart is making swing and not breaking the previous swing the try to go long and vice versa

 > if chart is breaking the previos swing low or high or previous high or low but rsi is not then there is a change of false breakout